Truth & Myth: Crows & Ravens in The Game of Thrones

 The 7 Ravens

 Ravens appear in fairytales from all over the world, from simple anecdotes of wisdom (Aesop) to elborate illustrated stories (The Brothers Grimm).
-This tale,like The Twelve Brothers, The Six Swans, and Brother
+This tale,like The Twelve Brothers, The Six Swans, and Brother and Sister, features a woman rescuing her brothers.
+In the era and region in which it was collected, many men were drafted by kings for soldiers, to be

 A Murder of Crows